ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 a hope of Wickham's meaning to marry her.
 No one but Jane, she thought, could flatter herself with such an expectation.
 Surprise was the least of her feelings on this development.
-While the contents of the first letter remained in her mind, she was all surprise--all astonishment that Wickham should marry a girl whom it was impossible he could marry for money; and how Lydia could ever have attached him had appeared incomprehensible.
+While the contents of the first letter remained in her mind, she was all surprise -- all astonishment that Wickham should marry a girl whom it was impossible he could marry for money; and how Lydia could ever have attached him had appeared incomprehensible.
 But now it was all too natural.
 For such an attachment